-School districts and independent school authorities must develop local protocols for schools and adult-only worksites/offices that:
+School districts and independent school authorities must develop local protocols for schools and adultonly worksites/offices that:

-- Ensure staff and other adults (e.g. parents, caregivers, visitors) entering the school/worksite are aware of their responsibility to complete a daily health check prior to entering the school/worksite (e.g. emails/letters to parents and staff, orientation video, signage on doors) and to stay home if they are sick. - Clearly communicate with parents/caregivers their responsibility to complete a daily health check with their child, and keep them home from school if they are sick. - Establish procedures for students and staff who become sick while at school/work to be sent home as soon as possible. - Some students or staff may not be able to be picked up immediately.
-As such, schools should have a space available where the student or staff can wait comfortably and is separated from others (at least 2M), and provide the student or staff with a non-medical mask if they don't have one (unless they are experiencing gastrointestinal symptoms and are at risk of vomiting). - Schools must provide supervision for younger children.
-Supervising staff should wear a non-medical mask and face shield if they are unable to maintain physical distance, avoid touching bodily fluids as much as possible, and practice diligent hand hygiene. - Staff responsible for facility cleaning should clean and disinfect the surfaces/equipment which the person's bodily fluids may have been in contact with while they were ill (e.g., their desk in a classroom, the bathroom stall they used, etc.) prior to the surfaces/equipment being used by others.
-Cleaning/disinfecting the entire room the person was in (a "terminal" clean) is not required in these circumstances. - Establish procedures that allow for students and staff to return to school/work in line with the guidance in the Staying Home, Self-Isolation and Symptoms section. - This is to ensure students and staff who are not sick are not kept out of school/away from work longer than necessary.
+- Ensure staff and other adults (e.g. parents, caregivers, visitors) entering the school/worksite are aware of their responsibility to complete a daily health check prior to entering the school/worksite (e.g. emails/letters, signage on doors) and stay home if they are sick. - Clearly communicate with parents/caregivers their responsibility to assess their children daily before sending them to school, and keep them home form school if they are sick. - Establish procedures for students and staff who become sick while at school/work to be send home as soon as possible. - Some students may not be able to be picked up immediately.
+As such, schools should have a space available where the student or staff can wait comfortably that is separated from others and provide them with a non-medical mask if they don't have one unless they are at risk of vomiting. - Schools must provide supervision for younger children, supervising staff should wear a non-medical mask and face shield if they are unable to maintain physical distance, avoid touching bodily fluids as much as possible, and practice diligent hand hygiene. - Staff responsible for facility cleaning should clean and disinfect the surfaces/equipment which the person's bodily fluids may have been in contact with while they were ill (e.g., their desk in a classroom, the bathroom stall they used, etc.) prior to the surfaces/equipment being used by others.
+Cleaning/disinfecting the entire room the person was in is not required in these circumstances. - Establish procedures that allow for students and staff to return to school/work in line with the guidance in the Staying Home, Self-Isolation and Symptoms Section. - This is to ensure students and staff who are not sick are not kept out of school/away from work longer than necessary.